douglasgreen/outlines/society/philosophy/books.en.md

 text remains a critical reference for understanding ancient skepticism and its influence on later philosophical thought.

-## The City of God by St. Augustine
+## "The City of God" by St. Augustine

 "The City of God" is a seminal work of Christian philosophy and theology written by St. Augustine in the early 5th century.
 It was composed in response to the sack of Rome by the Visigoths in 410 CE,